 The PCI interfaces fit inside of your computer (generally towers).
 The one I use is a Delta 1010.
 It’s old but still works like a charm.

 USB Interfaces connect to your computer via USB (obviously) and firewire connections via firewire.
 Firewire can be faster than USB (90% of the time), but there are few USB units out there that smoke their firewire counterparts.
 These interfaces can range anywhere from $60 to $2,000, depending on the brand and the bells and whistles it contains.

 a small list of audio interfaces I suggest:

 MOTU UltraLite Mk3

-I won’t bother listing the PCI interfaces simply because USB/Firewire interface’s quality are the same, if not better.
-The only reason I still have my M-Audio Delta 1010 is because I started with it, It still sounds great and I don’t have a reason to replace it – If it aint broke don’t fix it right?
+I won’t bother listing the PCI interfaces simply because USB/Firewire interface’s quality is the same, if not better.
+The only reason I still have my M-Audio Delta 1010 is because I started with it, It still sounds great and I don’t have a reason to replace it – If it ain’t broke don’t fix it right?

 4) Microphone Selection

-The truth, all you need is a good recording area, good interface/preamp and good mic placement.
+The truth, all you need is a good recording area, a good interface/preamp, and good mic placement.

-I own a Behringer B2 that I purchased over 6 years ago and it rivaled a high end Nueman U87.
+I own a Behringer B2 that I purchased over 6 years ago and it rivaled a high-end Neumann U87.
 I tested this mic numerous times with my manager/engineer (at the time) and the only difference was the Neuman registered the Hi’s just a little better.

 great cheap condenser Mics for vocal recording: